 You can download a PDF version of the 2018 application to see the types of questions asked here.

-In 2018 participants (both Home/EU and International) contribute a fee of £2,650 which includes the cost of all tuition (both at the Business School and Oxford University Museums), accommodation, breakfast, lunch and supper (with the exception of two evenings when participants are able to explore Oxford and its many restaurants and pubs).
+In 2019 participants (both Home/EU and International) contribute a fee of £2,850 which includes the cost of all tuition, accommodation, breakfast, lunch and supper (with the exception of one evening when participants are able to explore Oxford and its many restaurants and pubs).

 To discuss further the programme and the role of participants please contact the Programme Director, Lucy Shaw, firstname.lastname@example.org | 01865 613783.